ahmed-168/netflix-gpt/README.md

 - created redux store with user slice
 - implemented sign out
 - update profile
+- fixing the update profile using dispatch when doing signup
 - fetch from TMDB Movies

 ---